Sheep Farming Questions and Answers:

 Where do most sheep live?

 The sheep was considered the first animal to be domesticated.
-They are generally found in Asia, Europe, North America and Middle East.
+They are generally found in Asia, Europe, North America, and the Middle East.

 How much does it cost to buy a sheep?

 Each different brand of sheep has a different price and also the price may vary with the location and state.
 The age of the sheep and its weight is also taken into account to estimate the cost of the sheep.
-On an average the price of a two year old sheep weighing 10-12 kg’s is priced around Rs 7500 in India.
-Similarly, in other countries, it is estimated that a 2-4 year old productive commercial sheep costs around $200-250.
+On average, the price of a two-year-old sheep weighing 10-12 kg is priced around Rs 7500 in India.
+Similarly, in other countries, it is estimated that a 2-4-year-old productive commercial sheep costs around $200-250.
 Younger lambs are priced at $75-150.

-There are some exotic sheep breeds which have been introduced around the world.
+There are some exotic sheep breeds that have been introduced around the world.
 They are;

 How many different breeds of sheep are there?

-In India there are many different breeds of sheep, but a few breeds from south India are listed as below.
+In India, there are many different breeds of sheep, but a few breeds from south India are listed below.